FFAR Grant Maps Corn Drought Tolerance Genes

 WASHINGTON (September 11, 2019) –The majority of America’s corn farmers rely on seasonal rainfall to water crops, yet extreme weather and drought present a growing challenge to the corn industry.
-The Foundation for Food and Agriculture Research (FFAR) is awarding an $1.8 million grant through the Crops of the Future Collaborative to the University of Wisconsin-Madison to identify genetic markers in corn associated with drought tolerance and thereby accelerate the breeding of drought-resistant varieties.
+The Foundation for Food & Agriculture Research (FFAR) is awarding an $1.8 million grant through the Crops of the Future Collaborative to the University of Wisconsin-Madison to identify genetic markers in corn associated with drought tolerance and thereby accelerate the breeding of drought-resistant varieties.
 FFAR provided $900,000 and Inari, KWS and Syngenta contributed the matching funds for this three-year project through their participation in Crops of the Future.

-“The future of farming means growing more food with fewer resources,” said FFAR Executive Director Sally Rockey.
+“The future of farming means growing more food with fewer resources,” said FFAR Executive Director Dr. Sally Rockey.
 “Increased climate instability will continue shrinking aquifers and exacerbating droughts.
 FFAR is investing in this project to produce corn varieties designed to thrive with limited water.
 This project, supported through the FFAR Crops of the Future collaborative, ultimately helps farmers prepare for impending climate variability.”

 Drought is an incredibly complex stress and one that reduces corn crop production.
 If corn plants receive insufficient water when plants are young, their root systems become underdeveloped.
 The smaller roots lead to nutrient deficiency.
 Drought stress during the flowering and grain-production periods can lead to reduced kernel size and lower crop yield.
 The 2012 drought saw corn production fall by 4 billion bushels from pre-drought estimates, leading to a loss of approximately $22 billion for America’s farmers.